NOAA-GSL/VxIngest/README.md

 ## Getting Started

-This branch currently ships the Python ingest application and related orchestration assets.
+This repo currently ships the Python ingest application and related orchestration assets.

 - The ingest application reads GRIB2, NetCDF, or Couchbase source data and writes Couchbase-ready JSON documents to disk.
 - It also writes logs, Prometheus metrics, and tarballs in a transfer directory.